MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.FolderSuffix.md

 # DefaultWebOptions.FolderSuffix property (Word)

-Returns a  **String** that represents the folder suffix that Microsoft Word uses when you save a document as a Web page, use long file names, or save supporting files in a separate folder.
+Returns a  **String** that represents the folder suffix that Microsoft Word uses when you save a document as a webpage, use long file names, or save supporting files in a separate folder.
 Read-only.

 ## Syntax